 GayTV - An LGBTQ+ Magazine Talk Show

 Since 1987, Outlook Video has been a monthly public access cable TV show for the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities.
-As of January 2023, we are going to be online only and will no longer send our shows to the various public access stations.
+As of January 2023, we are online only and are no longer sending our shows to the various public cable access stations.
 Episodes will be recorded as needed and saved on YouTube for you to watch.
 Please see the "Links" page for links to the latest episodes.
 We will continue to be associated with the Billy DeFrank LGBTQ+ Community Center, a non-profit 501(c)3 organization in San Jose, California.

 What we do and how we do it:

 Committed to increasing the number of creative voices in the LGBTQ+ community, the Outlook Video team consists of members of that same community (and allies) interested in all aspects of video production, with experience levels ranging from amateur to professional.
 Members of Outlook Video work on all aspects of the show, such as producing field reports, scripting, anchoring, camera work, editing, and post production.

 The scope of topics and events covered by Outlook Video reflect the diversity of our community.
 Regular show segments include reviews and clips of LGBTQ+ films, studio interviews highlighting members of our community in the performing, literary, and visual arts, interviews with health professionals, commentaries on current issues, "mini" fashion shows, and various field reports.
 Field report projects have included Gay Pride events throughout California, the Dyke March, Transgender Day of Visibility, the Castro Street Fair, the Folsom Street Fair, the Bay Area Regional Gay Rodeo, the 1993 March on Washington, Gay Games, Stonewall 25 and Gay Pride festivals in other countries.